A new approach to bipartite stable matching optimization: Cheapest stable matchings

-To this end, define a cost-function $c_0$ to be 0 on the forced edges, to be $n+1$ on the forbidden edges, and to be $1$ on the other edges.
-The expected stable matching $M$ exists if and only if the minimal $c_0$--cost of a stable matching of $G$ is $n-\vert N\vert $.
+\Proof Define a cost-function $c_0$ to be 0 on the forced edges, to be $n+1$ on the forbidden edges, and to be $1$ on the other edges.
+The expected stable matching $M$ exists if and only if the minimal $c_0$--cost of a stable matching of $G$ is $n-\vert N\vert $. \FBOX

 In addition, by applying the algorithm outlined above for finding a minimum multiple cost stable matching, we can compute for a given cost-function $c$ a minimum $c$-cost stable matching $M$ for which $N\subseteq M\subseteq E-F$.

 By using a different approach, in Corollary \ref{wcovering} we shall provide a simple characterization for free subsets of edges which include a stable matching.